I have a confession to make.

 DSLR-Style Video Cameras are Here to Stay

 Obviously there are some pitfalls of using a camera not designed with video as a primary function.
 However, as more and more people are getting in on the secret, DSLR filmmaking is becoming a massive business.
-New hardware and software is coming out every day to offer workarounds and combat limitations for video users.
+New hardware like the 4K-capable Panasonic Lumix line and software is coming out every day to offer workarounds and combat limitations for video users.

 No camera is perfect, and different cameras are definitely better suited to different jobs.
-In my experience shooting with a DSLR is an extremely cheap and flexible way of filmmaking that’s suitable for most scenarios.
+In my experience shooting with a interchangeable lens cameras is an extremely cheap and flexible way of filmmaking that’s suitable for most scenarios.

 If you understand the camera then you can produce some stunning results at the fraction of the cost of a high end broadcast camcorder.